Standing Up: Plot

 Two children, Howie (Chandler Canterbury) and Grace (Annalise Basso), are stripped naked and left stranded together on an island as victims of a vicious summer camp prank.
 Rather than returning to camp to face the humiliation, they decide to take off on the run together.
 Grace does not know how to swim, so she holds onto a broken tree branch as Howie swims across the lake.

 They are soon washed onto a shore near a cottage.
 Howie goes to the lake and spots three men headed toward the shore in a boat.
 He decides to take a camera and a notepad to keep track of everything they steal in order to return it to its rightful owner along with an explanation of why it was taken.
 They continue on their journey and encounter a group of teenagers partying and drinking near a beach.
 Howie grabs some money out of one of the trucks, much to Grace's disapproval.
 They take a break on a family beach where they purchase a hot dog and a bag of chips.
 They also devise a plan to steal some new clothes.
 As they are walking through town later that day, they spot one of their camp counselors handing out pictures of them to the locals as well as the police.
 They get on a bus that is rounding up a group of children for a different camp.

 Their cover is almost blown when two girls Tiwana (Alexus Lapri Geier) and Lydia (Deidra Shores) confront them about taking their seats; however, Calvin (Adrian Kali Turner) convinces the girls to take other seats.
 Once they arrive at the camp, Howie and Grace attempt to run away, but Calvin and Tiwana catch them and convince them to spend the night at camp.
-Tiwana and Calvin befriend and defend Howie and Grace during their time at camp, and Tiwana makes Grace promise to call her mother (Radha Mitchell).
+Tiwana and Calvin befriend and defend Howie and Grace during their time at camp, and Howie defends Grace from a boy who forcibly kisses her at a dance.
+Tiwana makes Grace promise to call her mother (Radha Mitchell).